wavded/www/content/post/promises.md

 ## Doing parallel operations with promises

-So far, we’ve only talked about sequential asynchronous operations.
+So far, we've only talked about sequential asynchronous operations.
 For parallel operations, ES6 provides the `Promise.all` method which takes in an array of promises and returns a new promise.
 The new promise is fulfilled after *all* the operations have completed successfully.
 If *any* of the operations fail, the new promise is rejected.

 ```js
 var allPromise = Promise.all([ fs_readFile('file1.txt'), fs_readFile('file2.txt') ])
 allPromise.then(console.log, console.error)
 ```

-> It’s important to note again that promises mimic functions.
+> It's important to note again that promises mimic functions.
 A function only has one return value.
 When passing `Promise.all` two promises that complete successfully, `onFulfilled` will be called with only one argument (an array with both results).
 This may surprise you; however, consistency with synchronous counterparts is an important guarantee that promises provide.

 ## Making promises even more concrete